yazida-io/vue-router-middleware/README.md

 # Vue Router Middleware

-`vue-router-middleware` is a lightweight and flexible middleware system for Vue Router in Vue 3 applications.
+`@yazida/vue-router-middleware` is a lightweight and flexible middleware system for Vue Router in Vue 3 applications.
 It allows you to define global or inline middleware for route navigation, enabling advanced use cases such as authentication, logging, or other route-specific logic.

 ---